Lake Okeechobee

 - Location and Size:

-- Fish: Largemouth bass, crappie, and bluegill.
+- Fish: Largemouth bass, black crappie (speckled perch), bluegill, and catfish.

 Recreational Opportunities